trans-travel/trans-travel/us/oh.md

 Ohio does not appear to place child custody at risk.

+However, HB68, if passed, would ban transition care for youth and go beyond most other bans of care and explicitly protect conversion therapy of trans youth, including placing significant restrictions upon mental health care, puberty blockers, hormone therapy, and surgery.

+In addition, if HB183 is passed, Ohio would ban access to bathroom and locker room facilities at all schools and universities (including university facilities such as stadiums) except in accordance with sex assigned at birth.

 ## Non-discrimination Law

  * Ohio non-discrimination law does not include LGBT people specifically